matrix-org/matrix-spec-proposals/proposals/1219-storing-megolm-keys-serverside.md

   values are objects of the same form as the body in `PUT /room_keys/keys/${roomId}/${sessionId}?version=$v`.

-On success, returns same as `PUT /room_keys/keys/${roomId}/${sessionId}?version=$v`
+Returns the same as `PUT /room_keys/keys/${roomId}/${sessionId}?version=$v`

 ##### `PUT /room_keys/keys/?version=$v`